pyeventsourcing/eventsourcing/README.md

 This example follows the layered architecture: application, domain, and infrastructure.

 The code snippets in this section have been tested.
-You may experiment by making variations.
 If you installed the library into a Python virtualenv, please check that your virtualenv is activated before running your program.
+Please feel able to experiment by making variations.

 ### Step 1: Domain Model